mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

 <!-- markdownlint-disable MD004 MD007 MD025 MD030 -->

 This section describes different networking components that come together to form Konvoy networking stack.
-It assumes the familiarity with Kubernetes networking to explain the specifics of networking in Konvoy.
+It assumes familiarity with Kubernetes networking to explain the specifics of networking in Konvoy.

 ## Highly Available Control-Plane